 New Christmas Books for the Feast of St. Nicholas

-Every year on December 6th, the feast of St. Nicholas, our children wake up to find new slippers (or sometimes as new pair of shoes for winter) filled with treats and chocolate gold coins (last year the bags from Trader Joe’s worked perfectly so I picked up seven more bags last week), along with a new Christmas picture book to add to our ever growing collection.
+Every year on December 6th, the feast of St. Nicholas, our children wake up to find new slippers (when needed) filled with treats and chocolate gold coins, along with a new Christmas Picture Book to add to our every growing collection.

 For Twinkle Toes: